BAOELIETRAN/Orb_Controller/README.md

     - By requesting JSON from the Orb, the node will have the color of the current Orbs' color.
     - If the Orbs are restarted --> they are disconnected from the Internet --> the Ping will be dead --> that Ping will be displayed with speed = 0 and as a red node on the Graph.
     - If the Orbs are reconnected to the Internet --> the color of the Orb will be orange, and the uptime field in the JSON file will be smaller.
-    - Generating warnings every time the Orb can not be reached by ping and storing them in a log file named Error Log
+    - Generating warnings every time the Orb can not be reached by ping and storing them in a log file named Error Log.
--
+- Using HTML and CSS to display all of the Pings data for each IP on a table, coloring the Pings with abnormal activity.

 # DID: